GAM-team/GAM/wiki/Shared-Drives.md

         [includefileorganizers [<Boolean>]]
         [delimiter <Character>]
 ```
+By default, all Shared Drives are displayed; use the following options to select a subset of Shared Drives:
+* `teamdriveadminquery|query <QueryTeamDrive>` - Use a query to select Shared Drives
+* `matchname <REMatchPattern>` - Retrieve Shared Drives with names that match a pattern.
+* `orgunit|org|ou <OrgUnitPath>` - Only Shared Drives in the specified Org Unit are selected

 For multiple organizers:
 * `delimiter <Character>` - Separate `organizers` entries with `<Character>`; the default value is `csv_output_field_delimiter` from `gam.cfg`.